lsotnnirhcdfkb/katsel/README.md

 - [ ] Asynchronous functions stuff and coroutines and stuff
 - [ ] Cool stuff (?)
 - [ ] More

+# To do things
+You need Python, PyYAML, and LLVM and I think thats it